iftikharokz/iOSDeveloper/README.md

 # Iftikhar Hussain

 ## iOS Developer | Swift | SwiftUI | MVVM | API Integration

 ### About Me

-I am an experienced iOS Developer with a strong passion for creating innovative and user-friendly applications.
-With a Bachelor's degree in Software Engineering and hands-on experience in Swift, SwiftUI, and MVVM architecture, I specialize in building high-quality apps that enhance user experiences.
-My goal is to contribute my skills to dynamic teams, develop cutting-edge mobile applications, and drive organizational success.
+Passionate and results-driven iOS Developer with 3.5 years of experience in building high-performance mobile applications.
+Skilled in Swift, SwiftUI, and MVVM architecture, I excel at crafting seamless user experiences and optimizing application performance.
+With a strong foundation in API integration and in-app purchases, I am eager to contribute innovative solutions to dynamic teams.

 ### Education